Domains »Register a New Domain

 Private Registration is a paid upgrade that costs $8.00 per year per domain registration.

-- Select Add a Domain and enter the domain you wish to register (make sure to include the extension, such as .com).
+- Click Register a New Domain Name and enter the domain you wish to register (make sure to include the extension, such as .com), then click Go.

-- If the domain is available, you will be prompted for your registration information.
-Complete the required fields, then if you want the private registration upgrade, check the box that says Make my personal information private for this registration.
-If you want to stick with the standard public domain registration, leave this box blank.
-Then click Register Domain.
+- If the domain is available, click Register Now.
+You will be prompted for your registration information.
+Complete the required fields, then if you want the private registration upgrade, click the button that says Register With Private Registration.
+If you want to stick with the standard public domain registration, click the Register Without Private Registration button.

-- Select your payment method, enter your payment information, then click Purchase and Register Domain.
+- Select your payment method, enter your payment information, then click the Purchase button.

 Enabling Privacy Later